zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/installation-overview.md

 ### Activating Commerce Enterprise

-Subscribers who have purchased Liferay Commerce are required to activate the product.
-See [Activating Liferay Commerce Enterprise](./activating-liferay-commerce-enterprise.md)
+Subscribers who have purchased Liferay Commerce Enterprise may download the `LPKG` from [Help Center](https://customer.liferay.com/downloads).
+See [Activating Liferay Commerce Enterprise](./activating-liferay-commerce-enterprise.md) on how to activate Liferay Commerce Enterprise.

 ## Maintaining Liferay Commerce